Nicki Minaj: Public image

-Her physique, notably her buttocks, has attracted significant attention from the media.
 Early in her career, she made autographing breasts part of her movement to empower women.
 In 2010, she said that although she originally felt obligated to mimic the provocative behavior of the "female rappers of [her] day", she intended to subdue her sexuality because she "[wants] people—especially young girls—to know that in life, nothing is going to be based on sex appeal.
 You've got to have something else to go with that."
+Her physique, notably her buttocks, attracted attention from the media.
+Minaj has been included on the annual Maxim Hot 100 list several times.

-Minaj talked about feminism in an interview with Vogue in 2015, saying "There are things that I do that feminists don't like, and there are things that I do that they do like.
+Minaj spoke about feminism in an interview with Vogue in 2015, saying "There are things that I do that feminists don't like, and there are things that I do that they do like.
 I don't label myself.
 I just say the truth about what I feel.
 I feel like women can do anything that they put their minds to."
-In 2018, an interview with Elle, in which she discussed sex workers, her own sex appeal, and sexuality in music and on social media, attracted criticism.
+In a 2018 interview, she discussed sex workers, her own sex appeal, and sexuality in music and on social media, which attracted criticism.
 In The New York Times Magazine, music critic Vanessa Grigoriadis said that Minaj "has become expert at modelling the ways that women can wield power in the industry.
 But she has also drawn attention to the ways in which power can be embodied by a woman standing up for herself and speaking her own mind."
 The cover art and music video for her 2014 single, "Anaconda", attracted significant media attention upon release.
-The music video was viewed 19.6 million times in its first 24 hours of release.
 The Guardian called the video "racy" but noted that she "doesn't shy from ruffling her audience's feathers", while others praised Minaj for "owning her sexuality", examining her work through a feminist perspective.
 Another writer for The Guardian said, of the "Anaconda" video, Minaj turns "the classic song into a conversation, and [refuses] to let the camera objectify her lap dance by keeping it zoomed out, at a distance."

-Minaj's fanbase, known as the "Barbz", have been reported as often being militant towards Minaj's critics, including incidents reportedly involving cyberbullying and death threats.
+Minaj's outspoken views, feuds with several rappers, personal life, and fanbase have received significant media attention.
+A portion of her fandom online have been reported to be combative to Minaj's critics, including incidents of reported doxxing, cyberbullying, and death threats from some fans.
+Minaj was a vocal proponent of streams counting towards an artist's sales and RIAA certifications.
+The organization announced in 2016 that it would be modernizing the certification process for albums, including on-demand audio and video streams.